 Poor elevation at a foundation level is a top cause of drainage problems.
 Drainage that is stuck around a home can have a dramatic impact on a home, and not in a good way!
 Drainage around a foundation is crucial to ensure that wood floors and drywall remain dry, and also that nothing bad happens to the foundation, or the crawl space.
 In order to promote foundational elevation, ensure that there is an appropriate grade around the home so that water flows away from the home and doesn’t sit there.

-It is also good to keep large trees away from the home so that the house is free from any potential root related issues.
+It is also good to keep large trees away from the home so that the house is free from any potential root-related issues.
 Trees can also impact the soil, which, when combined with drainage issues, could wreak havoc on the foundation.
 It is also important to landscape every side of the foundation, not just the front yard.
-Many focus on the front yard because for the curb appeal, as that is what is seen the most, but in order to protect a foundation, it needs to be protected on every side.
+Many focus on the front yard because of the curb appeal, as that is what is seen the most, but in order to protect a foundation, it needs to be protected on every side.

 Plant Bed Designs